The Kato Square Root Problem for Mixed Boundary Conditions: Elliptic Systems

 and it can easily be checked that the associated operator is the negative componentwise Laplacian

 The subsequent theorem solves the Kato Square Root Problem for the general coupled elliptic system $\SysA$.
 The proof relies again on the reduction results in \cite{Laplace-Extrapolation-Implies-Kato}.
-The key observation is the following: Due to the results in \cite{Laplace-Extrapolation-Implies-Kato} it suffices to work with the \emph{diagonal} system $-\Delta$ instead of the general \emph{coupled} system $\SysA$.
-But all properties of the system $-\Delta$ can be obtained from the previous sections by coordinatewise considerations.
+The key observation is the following decoupling property: It suffices to work with the \emph{diagonal} system $-\Delta_\SysV$ instead of the general \emph{coupled} system $\SysA$.
+But all properties of the system $-\Delta_\SysV$ can be obtained from the previous sections by coordinatewise considerations.

 \begin{theorem} Under Assumption~\ref{Ass: General geometric assumption for Systems} the domain of $\SysA^{1/2}$ coincides with the form domain $\SysV$ and

 \end{theorem}